breesboy/twigaPlan/README.md

-# twigaPlan

-Project Title: TwigaPlan – Group Saving & Planning Web App Problem Statement:
-In Rwanda, many informal community savings groups (such as youth clubs, women’s groups, student associations, or village-based cooperatives) face challenges with organizing their group contributions, tracking progress toward goals, and keeping members updated on tasks and meetings.
-These groups often rely on manual notebooks, word of mouth, or WhatsApp messages — leading to errors, missed deadlines, and a lack of accountability.

-How TwigaPlan Solves the Problem:
-TwigaPlan provides a simple web-based platform for group members to collaboratively:

-Set a savings goal, track contributions, and monitor overall progress.

-Plan and assign group tasks (e.g., organizing events or collecting funds).

-Stay informed through a central dashboard showing updates, upcoming meetings, and group activities.

-This solution makes group savings more transparent, organized, and efficient — especially for youth-led or low-resource groups with access to mobile phones or cyber cafes.

-Target Users:
-Youth-led savings groups

-Women’s cooperatives

-Village-based “Ibimina” saving circles

-Student clubs or academic associations

-Community development groups with rotating contributions

-Tech Stack:
-HTML5

-CSS3 (with a modern responsive layout)

-Google Fonts (Nunito or Poppins)

-No backend (prototype-level)

-Implemented Pages:

-1. Home Page (Index.html):
-   Welcomes new users with a clean layout.

-Features:

-Hero banner with slogan: “Plan Together.
-Save Better.”

-Call-to-action buttons: "Get Started", "Learn More"

-Overview of key features

-How it works section

-Footer with navigation and social links

-2. Dashboard Page:
-   Displays a real-time overview of group activities.

-Features:

-Welcome message with group name

-Summary cards: savings progress, next meeting, pending tasks

-Recent activity feed (e.g., “Marie contributed 5,000 RWF”)

-Quick buttons: Add Task, Add Meeting, Add Contribution

-3. Savings Tracker Page:
-   Allows members to manage and track group contributions.

-Features:

-Summary of savings goal vs. amount saved

-Visual progress bar

-Contribution entry form (name, amount, date, notes)

-Contribution history table (most recent first)

-User Experience Design:
-Color scheme: green (growth, trust), white (cleanliness), soft gray

-Font: Poppins or Nunito for readability and friendliness

-Mobile-responsive design for accessibility via phones

-Rounded cards and clean UI for a modern feel

-This project demonstrates the power of frontend development in solving local community problems.
-It also lays the foundation for future enhancements such as authentication, real-time updates, and database integration.
+# TwigaPlan – Group Saving & Planning Web App

+TwigaPlan is a simple, mobile-responsive web application designed to help informal savings groups in Rwanda organize, track, and plan their contributions and tasks more effectively.
+It is tailored for youth-led groups, cooperatives, student clubs, and community-based saving circles such as "Ibimina."

+---

+## 🚨 Problem Statement

+In Rwanda, many community savings groups face challenges managing their contributions and keeping members updated using informal tools like notebooks, WhatsApp messages, or verbal reminders.
+These methods lead to poor tracking, missed deadlines, and lack of accountability.

+---

+## ✅ Solution

+TwigaPlan provides a user-friendly platform for:

+- Setting group savings goals and tracking contributions
+- Assigning and monitoring tasks for group members
+- Offering a visual dashboard for up-to-date group activity

+It brings **structure and transparency** to grassroots saving initiatives through a fully frontend-based web solution.

+---

+## 👥 Target Users

+- Youth-led savings clubs
+- Women's cooperatives
+- Community-based “Ibimina”
+- Student associations
+- Any group organizing shared financial goals

+---

+## 💻 Built With

+- HTML5
+- CSS3
+- Responsive Layout (Flexbox/Grid)
+- Google Fonts (Nunito / Poppins)
+- No backend integration (frontend prototype)

+---

+## 📁 Project Structure